DINNER WITH JUDY CHICAGO

 “It was like visiting the cathedrals of France,” one woman said.
 “She made these women into something holy.”

 Over the next decade, while museums remained aloof, women raised money, lobbied smaller venues, and brought “The Dinner Party” to Houston, Cleveland, Chicago, Toronto. . .
 Its imagery filled books, slide shows, and imaginations.
 Decades later, the installation has been seen by 15 million people in 16 countries.
-It is now on permanent display at the Elizabeth Sackler Center for Feminist Art in Brooklyn.
+It is now on permanent display at the Brooklyn Museum.
 And Judy Chicago, still making art at 78, remains unapologetic about her (ahem!) imagery.

 “All over the country, every day and every night men are ogling Playboy, Penthouse… Finally, we women are taking control of our own bodies, claiming them for ourselves, celebrating our sexuality. . .
 And STRENGTH.”